nikogura/nikogura.com/NikOguraResume.md

 The directions are here: [https://github.com/nikogura/stackutils](https://github.com/nikogura/stackutils)

 Granted, that's a little dated.
 Open Stack Liberty is pretty old school at this point.
 It will get you an idea of how I like to roll though.
 Enjoy.

+*(Wait, you keep an OpenStack installer on your keychain?
+Yup.
+Because I can.)*

 ## Containers 'n Stuff
 Been there, done that.
 I wrote something funky to do local container orchestration for Apple.
 This was before Docker Compose was really stable.
 Now I use Docker's version, cos it's public and awesome.